Tuesday @12:30pm Leader: Ruth Graham

 Each class will be comprised of a mix of standing and floor (mat) exercises that will simultaneously strengthen and stretch all 650 muscles.
 Essentrics improves posture, balance, flexibility, and body awareness.
 The exercises also help with pain relief and weight loss.
 All exercises are done in bare or socked feet.
 Those with chronic pain issues are better suited to Dynamic Stretch.

-Beginner class @9:30 – located off-site at Trinity United
+Beginners @9:30 – located off-site at Trinity United

-Intermediate @10:30 – located off-site at Trinity United
+Intermediates @10:30 – located off-site at Trinity United

 Leader: Dorothy Day